‘The Walking Dead’: Why Pregnant Maggie Isn’t Showing A Baby Bump Yet

 Possible TWD spoilers are ahead.
 If you have not seen the Season 7 finale, then do not continue reading past this point.

 On Facebook, a fan asked why Maggie was not yet showing a baby bump.
 A search on the social media site revealed that several other viewers were also asking similar questions.
-The answer is very simple.
-Even though it has been months since fans found out Maggie was pregnant, it has not really been that long in The Walking Dead universe.
+The answer is very simple: Even though it has been months since fans found out Maggie was pregnant, it has not really been that long in The Walking Dead universe.
 The entire Season 7B events were most likely over a course of only a few weeks.

-Looking back at TWD Season 7, Episode 4, titled “Service,” the Saviors showed up at Alexandria.
+Looking back at TWD Season 7 Episode 4, titled “Service,” the Saviors showed up at Alexandria.
 Rick Grimes (Andrew Lincoln) said they were promised one week and it had only been three days.
-The character was referring to the Season 6 finale, when Negan (Jeffrey Dean Morgan) killed Glenn Rhee (Steven Yeun) and Sgt.
+The character was referring to the Season 6 finale when Negan (Jeffrey Dean Morgan) killed Glenn Rhee (Steven Yeun) and Sgt.
 Abraham Ford (Michael Cudlitz).
 The Season 7 premiere picked up right where it left off.
 Even though fans have been waiting for months because of the long hiatus, it really hasn’t been that long for the zombie apocalypse survivors.

 During Season 7 of The Walking Dead, Maggie found out that her unborn child is all right.
 There was a concern when Negan made his big introduction because of how much pain she was in.
 During recent episodes, she had a few ultrasounds.
 However, it was not apparent how big the baby was because the images were a bit hard to see.
 Looking the timeline of Maggie’s pregnancy and that there was really no time jump between seasons, it is safe to assume that she is either late in her first trimester or in her early second trimester.